 Once you’ve opened the swatches panel this is what you’ll see.
 As you can see from this image if you tap where the arrow is pointing you can pull up all the default swatch palettes that are available.
 This will include Recent colors Application palettes and the Preloaded Pantone color books (listed above).

 On the Desktop version, there are some features like the ability to search or make a color either overprint, global, a registration, or spot color.
 However, on iPad, these aren’t available at this time.

 The Stroke/Fill icon is located in the upper left corner of the swatches panel.
 You can always tell which color is active by looking at which color is in front.

-As you can see here this is where you’ll find the color picker (eye dropper icon) and next to that is the picked color swatch.
-After you use the eye dropper to pick a color it fills the picked color swatch.
+As you can see here this is where you’ll find the color picker (eyedropper icon) and next to that is the picked color swatch.
+After you use the eyedropper to pick a color it fills the picked color swatch.
 You then tap on that picked color swatch and it will fill either stroke or fill depending on which is active.

-Opacity controls which are available on the desktop version of the swatches panel are not on the swatches panel for the iPad version.
+Opacity controls that are available on the desktop version of the swatches panel are not on the swatches panel for the iPad version.
 If you want to adjust the opacity you have to go back to the color panel.

-Lastly the quick and recent colors panel will be available when you open the swatches panel as well as in the color panel.
+Lastly, the quick and recent colors panel will be available when you open the swatches panel as well as in the color panel.
 Also if need be you can open the recent colors and see more than 5 recent colors.

-Lastly just because I have no idea what this is.
+Final note, just because I have no idea what this is.
 I reached out to someone I know about it and their idea was that it keeps the panel open but if anyone knows and wants to reach out I will update this accordingly when I know for sure what it is for.